openlandmap/scikit-map/CONTRIBUTING.md

 ### Code conventions

-We strongly prefer to submit code to `pyeumap` with [type hints](https://docs.python.org/3/library/typing.html).
+We strongly prefer to submit code to `eumap` with [type hints](https://docs.python.org/3/library/typing.html).
 Additionally, we support Python versions as low as 3.6 and no code that uses syntax introduced in later versions of Python (e.g. the walrus operator) will be accepted.
 <!-- needs verification -->
 <!-- needs R instructions -->